Mboalab/Improve-a-digital-Sthetoscope-app/Tasks/Starter task/Task 1/Task 1.md

 ## Tools and Skills:
 Participants are welcome to use already mastered software and tools and are encouraged to try out [Open source designer tools](https://geekflare.com/open-source-designer-tools/) for this task.

-## Adressed to:
+## Addressed to:
 >**This task is addressed to applicants with skills in graphic design and related competencies, desiring to get started with open-Source designer software and tools.**

 ## Main activities to complete:
-- Collect relevant and contextualised information about the project to enalble the design of a Logo;
+- Collect relevant and contextualised information about the project to enable the design of a Logo;
-- Design and propose one or more logo using preferd design software and tools.
+- Design and propose one or more logos using preferred design software and tools.

 ## Attributed Mentor: